vkisyov25/SoftUni---JavaFundamentals/README.md

 With PS001ME,2ME,3ME... are marked the tasks from more exercise.

-in this course I studied the following topics:
+In this course I studied the following topics:

 Resources